PoisotLab/ms_ncbitaxonomy_softwarenote/manuscript.typ

-In addition, taxonomic nomenclature changes regularly, with groups being split, merged, or moved to a new position in the tree of life; often, taxonomic revisions lead to these events occuring simultaneously.
+In addition, taxonomic nomenclature changes regularly, with groups being split, merged, or moved to a new position in the tree of life; often, taxonomic revisions lead to these events occurring simultaneously.
 This is, notably, a common occurrence with viral taxonomy, each subsequent version of which can differ markedly from the last; compare, _e.g._ @Lefkowitz2018VirTax to
 @Walker2020ChaVir, where entire viral sub-trees were split, re-organized, and